AugustineKwabenaAntwi/profileapp1/README.md

-# profileapp1
+## profileapp1
-Created my first react native, a basic profile page in react native
+# Created my first react native, a basic profile page in react native
+I am not sure i will update it